aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to PS via .NET" h2=".NET API to Render EMLX to PS on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to PS conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to PS.
+As a .NET developer, you may need to add EMLX to PS conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs of Aspose.Total for .NET.
+Aspose.Email for .NET provides the ability to convert EMLX file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to PS.

+Aspose.Total for .NET is a comprehensive suite of file format APIs that enables developers to create, edit, convert, and manipulate a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, emails, and more.
+Aspose.Email for .NET is a powerful API for working with email messages and attachments.
+It provides features for creating, reading, and manipulating emails in various formats, including EMLX.
+Aspose.Words for .NET is a powerful API for creating, editing, and converting documents in various formats, including HTML and PS.

+Using Aspose.Total for .NET, you can easily convert EMLX to PS.
+First, you can use Aspose.Email for .NET to convert the EMLX file to HTML.
+Then, you can use Aspose.Words for .NET to render the HTML to PS.
+This will allow you to add EMLX to PS conversion features to your applications.

+Aspose.Total for .NET is a comprehensive suite of APIs that makes it easy to work with a wide range of file formats.
+With Aspose.Email for .NET, you can convert EMLX to HTML.
+And with Aspose.Words for .NET, you can render HTML to PS.
+This makes it easy to add EMLX to PS conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}